ChrisDeFreitas/guitarjoe/README.md

 ## Updates

+#### 20211225:
+Finished implementing InfoPnl animations with shouldComponentUpdate and motion.useAnimation.
+So far working perfectly with a lot less code.
+The combination of shouldComponentUpdate and the changeHandlers is critical as it allows the functional components to share in the shouldComponentUpdate processing; without it, I don't think the consistent animations would be possible.
+Perhaps re-buildinig from scratch would yield other solutions--perhaps adding a Close state between mode changes.

+- ArrowPnl: completed animation code
+- InfoPnl: completed animation code; resolved issues with flashing content

 #### 20211224:
 Pushing this out because there is an error in the FretSelect animation that causes a lockup.
 The new animation code works but needs tuning: